The New Apostolic Revival . . . ?

 by Terry L. Craig

 I’ve seen a number of articles, blogs, and commentary on social media about “movements” that are labeled “Christian” but have the distinct appearance of every man for himself!
-One with elements that concern me is the “New Apostolic Revival” (or, New Apostolic Reformation)--a good portion of which has spiraled down over time to men and women claiming lordship over bits of spiritual turf that they deem to be theirs.
+One with elements that gives concern is the “New Apostolic Revival” (or, New Apostolic Reformation)--a good portion of which has spiraled down over time to men and women claiming lordship over bits of spiritual turf that they deem to be theirs.

 We have people claiming to be apostles (a.k.a. the rulers) in hierarchical (pyramid) structures where each apostle is the top of his or her own little kingdom.
 We have people claiming to be “generals” (a.k.a. the rulers) of their own spiritual armies (amazing, since the highest military office ascribed to Jesus is “Captain of the Host”).
 We have people claiming to be prophets (some of whom also claim to be apostles and generals) who want to tell us the “new” thing the Lord is saying—much of which, coincidentally, foretells a time when they will rule.
 They meet together to confer new titles upon each other that completely defy the meaning of the words “humble” and “servant.”